About the Cathedral

 Self-guided visits are welcome, and tours are not required.
 Information brochures are available in multiple languages.
-Visitors interested in exploring the upper levels of the Cathedral may register for one of the regularly offered guided Vertical Tours.
-Please contact the Department of Public Education and Visitor Services at (212) 932-7347 or firstname.lastname@example.org for additional information.
+We also offer a wide range of Virtual Guided Visits on our website.
+Please contact the Department of Public Education and Visitor Services at (212) 932-7347 or [email protected] for additional information.

 Can I schedule a private tour?

 Yes.
 Private tours may be scheduled by contacting the Department of Public Education and Visitor Services at (212) 932-7347 or [email protected].